gilesdring/gilesdring.com/_posts/2022-01-06-an-album-a-day.md

     - reflections
 ---

 1st January 2021.
 It seems like an awfully long time ago.
 Much has happened, and equally much has not happened.
 I remember distinctly where I was on January 1st -- standing in my kitchen, washing up and listening to Beauty Pill's amazing album [_Beauty Pill Describes Things As They Are_][BPDTATA].
 I resolved, there and then, to listen to a different album a day during January, in part as a way of broadening my horizons and in part to have a project.
-I am keen on a project, as demonstrated by 2020's recreation of various popular hits on some of my mini synth collection.
+I am keen on a project, as demonstrated by 2020's [recreation of various popular hits on some of my mini synth collection][CONDENSED_MIXES].

 Somehow, during January, this mutated in not just the month but the entire year.
 I told everyone that I'd see how long this lasted, and I wasn't going to beat myself up if I didn't manage to complete this.